nathanmarz/storm/README.md

  -d,--dry-run                 Do not run or deploy the topology.
 Just
                               build, validate, and print information about
                               the topology.
+ -f,--filter <file>           Use the specified file as a source of
+                              properties, and perform variable
+                              substitution.
  -i,--inactive                Deploy the topology, but do not activate it.
  -l,--local                   Run the topology in local mode.
  -n,--no-splash               Suppress the printing of the splash screen.